by rotation

 selfridges rental

-Launched last year as part of the department store’s Project Earth sustainability initiative, Selfridges Rental offers you the opportunity to get your hands on standout pieces without being restricted by budget.
+Launched in 2023 as part of the department store’s Project Earth sustainability initiative, Selfridges Rental offers you the opportunity to get your hands on standout pieces without being restricted by budget.
 Every rental edit is curated by the Selfridges buying team to include the best new season menswear, womenswear and accessories from brands including Balenciaga, Jacquemus, Saint Laurent and Burberry.
 Spotlighting the best Selfridges has to offer, pieces are available to be rented for four, eight, 16 and 30-day periods.

 Visit selfridgesrental.com